 = 75 × 106 / 0.001 = 7.5 × 1010 Nm-2

 Q3.
-Given below are stress-strain curves for two materials X and Y.
+The stress-strain graphs for materials X and Y are shown.

 ( a ) Comparing the two graphs we can infer that the stress on X is greater than that on Y for the same values of strain.
 Therefore, Young’s Modulus ( stress/strain ) is greater for X.